uesu/News-Feed-Embed-Twitter/README.md

 * **`Could not fetch valid RSS feed for @…` / `r/…`** — public mirrors rotate/die.
 For X, swap `RSS_INSTANCES` with currently-live Nitter mirrors; for Reddit, see the *Reddit V1 fix* section and read the new per-source log lines.
+* **`HTTP 429 for r/…` lines in a Reddit run** — Reddit rate-limiting datacenter bursts; the script retries once and staggers the fetches, so a 429 in the log is usually self-resolving.
+If a subreddit still ends up "from any instance", the post is **not** lost — the 48h window catches it on a later run.
 * **`ValueError: invalid literal for int() with base 16: 'None'`** — old V3 bug when FxTwitter returns `"color": null`; fixed via the `accent_from_color()` helper with a safe Twitter-blue default.
 * **`Deprecation` / `Node.js 20 is deprecated` warnings in Actions logs** — cosmetic, safe to ignore